top of page

-This piece contains descriptions of domestic violencE, REFERENCES TO SEXUAL assault, and trauma.
+TW: contains references to sexual trauma, domestic violence and medical trauma.
 Please read with care.

-If you asked me how many men have tried to kill me, I’d probably laugh.
+If you asked me how many men have tried to kill me, I’d probably laugh before I answered.

 Then I’d start counting.

-What stayed with me most that night wasn’t the suffocating weight of his hands tightening around my throat.
-Lifting me off the floor.
-My toes desperately reaching for stable ground.
+What stayed with me most that night wasn’t the suffocating weight of his hands tightening around my throat, lifting me off the floor, as my toes reached for stable ground.

-It wasn’t being thrown onto the balcony like a mangy dog, the sliding door slamming shut behind me, his cold words trailing in its wake: “…until you’ve learned your lesson.”
+It wasn’t being thrown onto the balcony like a dog, the sliding door slamming shut behind me, his cold words trailing in its wake:“…until you’ve learned your lesson.”

-I’m still not sure if the lesson was anything more sophisticated than: obey, or be punished.
-Mind you, he was about as sophisticated as a Greggs sausage roll in a tuxedo.
+(I’m still not sure if the lesson was anything more sophisticated than: Obey, or die.
+Mind you, he was about as sophisticated as a Greggs sausage roll in a tuxedo, so I shouldn’t be surprised.)

 It wasn’t my blood spreading across the white tiles like a dark omen, or the echo of my own screams bouncing off the walls.

-It wasn’t the terror that I was dying, nor the image of him, sitting on the bed, calmly watching life slip away from me.
+It wasn’t the certainty that I was dying, nor the image of him, sitting on the bed, calmly watching life slip away from me.

 It wasn’t the sound of worried strangers or the door breaking, or the kind nurse who held my hand during surgery, maternally stroking my hair as a substitute for the anaesthetic I couldn’t have.

-No, what stayed with me most was the radiologist’s soft, ageing face—and his smug smile that sat among it—and his podgy, tanned hands lifting the fabric of my top, casually covering my face as if I were nothing more than a body to be violated.
+No, what stayed with me most was the radiologist’s face - his smug smile - and his podgy, tanned sun-cracked hands lifting the fabric of my top, casually covering my face as if I were nothing more than a thing to be violated.

 Some men don’t just take power.